How do you produce a great black and white photo? You must learn to see the value in light and pick strong subject matter.

 Choose bold subjects with strong patterns and textures.

 Composition is very important.
-There is no color to help draw the eye to and through the photo.
+There is no color to draw the eye through the photo.